mdcatapult/aurac-web-plugin/README.md

         - Leadmine
         - Compound Converter
         - Unichem Plus
-    - defaults to the WOPR deployments, which are currently the only available deployments.
+    - defaults to the WOPR deployments, which are currently the only available deployments

 2. Sources: